-The Audit Committee shall assist the Board of Directors (the "Board") in overseeing and monitoring, among other things, the:
+The Audit Committee shall assist the Board of Directors (the Board) in overseeing and monitoring, among other things, the:

-- Company's financial accounting and reporting process; - integrity of the financial statements; - Company's internal control over financial reporting; - external financial audit process; - compliance by the Company with legal and regulatory requirements; and - independence and performance of the Company's internal and external auditors.
+- Company's financial accounting and reporting process; - integrity of the financial statements; - · Company's internal control over financial reporting; - external financial audit process; - compliance by the Company with legal and regulatory requirements; and - independence and performance of the Company's internal and external auditors.

-To fulfill its purpose, the Audit Committee has been delegated certain authorities by the Board of Directors that it may exercise on behalf of the Board.
+To fulfill its purpose, the Audit Committee has been delegated certain authorities by the Board that it may exercise on behalf of the Board.

-2. ROLES AND RESPONSIBILITIES
+2. ROLES AND RESPONSBILITIES

-I. Appointment of the Company's External Auditors
+I. Appointment of the Company's External Auditor

-Subject to confirmation by the external auditors of their compliance with Canadian and U.S. regulatory registration requirements, the Audit Committee shall recommend to the Board the appointment of the external auditors, such appointment to be confirmed by the Company's shareholders at each annual meeting.
-The Audit Committee shall also recommend to the Board the compensation to be paid to the external auditors for audit services.
+Subject to confirmation by the external auditor of their compliance with Canadian and U.S. regulatory registration requirements, the Audit Committee shall recommend to the Board the appointment of the external auditor, such appointment to be confirmed by the Company's shareholders at each annual meeting.
+The Audit Committee shall also recommend to the Board the compensation to be paid to the external auditor for audit services.
 The Audit Committee shall also be directly responsible for the oversight of the work of the external auditor (including resolution of disagreements between management and the external auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
 The external auditor shall report directly to the Audit Committee.

-The Audit Committee shall also receive periodic reports from the external auditors regarding the auditors' independence, discuss such reports with the auditors, consider whether the provision of non-audit services is compatible with maintaining the auditors' independence and the Audit Committee shall take appropriate action to satisfy itself of the independence of the external auditors.
+The Audit Committee shall review and approve the audit plan of the external auditor.
+The Audit Committee shall also receive periodic reports from the external auditor regarding the auditor's independence, discuss such reports with the auditor, consider whether the provision of non-audit services is compatible with maintaining the auditor's independence and the Audit Committee shall take appropriate action to satisfy itself of the independence of the external auditor.